- Training & Events

 Lubrication and tribology go hand in hand.
 The use of lubricants dates back to images from ancient civilizations in China and Egypt showing the application of lubricants to reduce friction from dragging heavy stones used in building.

 Lubricants are used to separate two sliding surfaces, minimizing direct surface contact and reducing tool wear and power requirements.
 Lubricants also conduct heat and contaminants away from the interface.
-The majority of lubricants are liquids, composed of oil and additives; however, some lubricants are gases and solids.
+The majority of lubricants are liquids, composed of oil and additives; but, some lubricants are gases and solids.

-Prior to selecting the proper lubricant, the tribological system needs to be identified.
+Before selecting the proper lubricant, the tribological system needs to be identified.
 These identifying markers, or parameters, include the type of motion, speed, temperatures, load and operating environment.

 Type of motion is the first parameter of the tribological system.
 The motion can be sliding, which requires hydrodynamic lubrication (HL) theory for analysis, or rolling, which would require elastohydrodynamic lubrication (EHL) theory.

 The different between those two is simple; HL theory focuses on reducing friction and/or wear of rubbing solids by adding the proper lubricant that goes between the rubbing solids, creating a thin liquid film (Tribonet.org).

 As discussed, EHL is a type of HL where significant elastic deformation of the surface takes place, drastically altering the shape and thickness of the separating lubricant film (Tribonet.org).

 In some cases, the motion is a combination of sliding and rolling, which occurs in certain rolling-element bearings, such as tapered roller bearing.
 In this instance, the lubricant’s chemistry would need to be fine-tuned for optimal performance.